Valentina Tozzini

 Research Interests

-• Design of microRNA sensors
+• Design of sensors for nucleic acids

 See also https://green.nano.cnr.it and https://bio.nano.cnr.it/